What is flucytosine?

-Cryptococcosis is an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
-An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
-To learn more about OIs, read the
+Cryptococcosis can be an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
+An OI is an infection that occurs more frequently or is more severe in people with weakened —such as people with HIV—than in people with healthy immune systems.
+To learn more about OIs, read the HIVinfo

 How is flucytosine used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents includes recommendations on the use of flucytosine to treat cryptococcosis in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the use of flucytosine to treat in people with HIV.